Babies and crying (ICON)

 Babies often cry more from around 2 weeks old and crying often peaks at 6 to 8 weeks.

-All babies are different and some babies cry more than others but after about 8 weeks, babies start to cry less and less each week.
+All babies are different and some babies cry more than others.

 - hungry